yunhanwang1105/yunhanwang1105.github.io/_pages/about.md

 ## Latest News

+[04.2024] I have been awarded the [Deutschlandstipendium Scholarship](https://uni-tuebingen.de/en/study/student-life/student-finances/deutschlandstipendium-scholarships/).

 [08.2023] One paper about my honours research is released on [arXiv](https://arxiv.org/abs/2308.09593).

 [08.2023] One paper is accepted at the [ICCV 2023 Workshop on AI for Creative Video Editing and Understanding](https://cveu.github.io/).